andreagalle/labcalaero-20/doc/tutorial/xflr5/airfoils.md

 ## XFoil Direct Analysis

-Once you move into the `File > XFoil Direct Analysis` environment, here you can run the airfoil analysis - always remember to do that before stepping in the `Wing and Plane Design`.
+Once you move into the `File > XFoil Direct Analysis` environment, here you can run the airfoil analysis - always remember to do that before stepping in the `File > Wing and Plane Design` environment.

 ![alt text](screenshots/airfoil_05.png)